 - Hold an active Chiropractor (CHR) license in Colorado.

-- You may perform chiropractic on fully awake dogs and equids, under the direct supervision of a veterinarian, after successful completion of a 210-hour course from one the following five approved schools/courses:
+- You may perform chiropractic on fully awake dogs and equids, under the direct supervision of a veterinarian, after successful completion of a 210-hour course from one the following approved schools/courses:

 - Animal Chiropractic Education Source

 - Well Animal Chiropractic course from Options for Animals College of Animal Chiropractic